MinuteswithMetrics/Kaggle-Personalized-Medicine/README.md

-# Personalized Medicine: Redefining Cancer Treatment Predict the effect of Genetic Variants to enable Personalized Medicine
+# Personalized Medicine: Redefining Cancer Treatment
 *Predict the effect of Genetic Variants to enable Personalized Medicine*

 A lot has been said during the past several years about how precision medicine and, more concretely, how genetic testing is going to disrupt the way diseases like cancer are treated.